mvolkmann/blog/src/flutter.md

 When the user navigates from one page to the other, the `Hero` `child` in the current page will animate to the `Hero` `child` in the new page.
+In our example this works when navigating from the list view to the detail view, and also when navigating back to the list view.

-This provides a nice effect that keeps the attention of the user focused on the `Hero` content.
+The `Hero` widget provides a nice effect that keeps the attention of the user focused on the `Hero` content.

 ### Custom Implicit Animation